ephb/QMK-on-K4V2/README.md

 These steps are mostly the same as for other keyboards supported by SonixQMK and are documented to help others with the same keyboard to get started more easily.
 Fortunately the K4 V2 is one of the easiest to flash because the version and boot pins are located right under the space bar.

-Even though repos exist for other models and the white backlit version, this guide will only cover the K4 V2 RGB model.
+Even though repos exist for other models, this guide will only cover the K4 V2 RGB model.

 **If you just want to use VIA or get started quickly with a default keymap, you can actually skip to [5.
 Instructions for VIA](#5-instructions-for-via)**